About Us

 The NYU Center for Mind, Ethics, and Policy is hosting a two-day summit on April 10-11, 2026.
 Discussion topics will center on the consciousness, sentience, agency, moral status, legal status, and political status of nonhumans, with special focus on invertebrates and AI systems.
 The aim of this event is to connect researchers and other experts with an interest in these issues across a variety of topics, fields, and career stages.

 The summit will include lightning talks, group discussions, breakout sessions, and plenty of open space for networking and relaxing.
 Both days will also include vegan breakfast and lunch, along with a reception.
-The summit will be preceded by a public event on Thursday, April 9, 2026 (date subject to change).
+The summit will be supplemented by a public event on the evening of Friday, April 10, 2026.

 We welcome expressions of interest from researchers and other experts.
 Please note that limited travel support is available for some early-career scholars, that is, scholars within five years of their terminal degree.